 Why You Need A Compound Bow Stabilizer

-As mentioned earlier, bow stabilizers give archers a winning edge whenever they take a shot.
+As mentioned earlier, stabilizers give archers a winning edge whenever they take a shot.
 The reasons behind this are not far-fetched.
-While a compound bow is well able to release arrows without a stabilizer attached, there are tremendous advantages attached to using bow stabilizers, including:
+While the bow is well able to release arrows without a stabilizer attached, there are tremendous advantages attached to using stabilizers, including:

 A balanced bow also helps steady your pins on your target, which is crucial in hunting and archery tournaments.
 Aiming with a pin that moves too much can result in punching the trigger - a common cause of target panic.

-This additional mass absorbs some of the vibrations produced while shooting the bow.
+This additional mass weight absorbs some of the bow's vibrations produced while shooting the bow.
 You may need bow stabilizers of a certain mass and length for optimal stabilization of your shots.

 Improves The Accuracy Of Your Shots

 More stable shots increase your chances of having more accurate shots.
 It’s a no-brainer, really, and is even more apparent when you shoot long distance, and the slightest twitch can send those arrows way off target.

 The stabilizer’s extra weight will naturally resist even the smallest movements introduced by your muscles as you try to aim at the target, making your aim steadier - the result of which is more accurate and consistent shots.